azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The moment it appeared Itadori and Mahito's battle to the<br>death was resolved, the being wearing Geto's body asked, "Shall<br>I save you, Mahito</p>
+<p align="center">The moment it appeared Itadori and Mahito's battle to the<br>death was resolved, the being wearing Geto's body asked, "Shall<br>I save you, Mahito?"
+Itadori immediately recognizes the man before<br>him as the very same one who sealed away Gojo<br>and leaps to attack.</p>
 </td>
 </tr>
 </table>